 Being a great facilitator is all about listening, learning and growing so that you can guide others towards achieving their goals.
-But how to get started as a facilitator, and what resources are there to help you improve your facilitation techniques?
+But how can you get started as a facilitator, and what resources are there to help you improve your facilitation techniques?

 In a series of interviews, we are speaking to expert facilitators and thinkers about their experience of facilitating, some of what they’ve learned, and the challenges they’ve faced.